 If you would like to find out who the monitors or stewards are at a site where you are involved, you can find their names on our Connections page.
-If you would like to contact someone on this list whom you don't already know, contact Karen Glennemeier and she will pass your contact information on to that person and ask if they would like to provide theirs.
+If you would like to contact someone on this list whom you don't already know, contact Dan Jacobson and he will pass your contact information on to that person and ask if they would like to provide theirs.
 For DuPage County, contact Cindy Benza-Hedges.
-For rare plant monitors (Plants of Concern), contact Susanne Masi.
+For rare plant monitors (Plants of Concern), contact Rachel Goad.

 When stewards and monitors work together, the collaboration can lead to better management plans, to sites being managed as whole ecosystems.
 There is a great deal to be learned from each other, and it makes sense to work together to improve habitat and restore native diversity to our natural areas.